Brazil's Lula knew about vote buying scheme: newspaper

 The former president, who presided over eight years of sustained growth in Latin America’s biggest country, left office in 2011 because Brazil’s constitution prohibits more than two consecutive terms in the presidency.
 His approval ratings at the time approached 90 percent.

-After a bout with throat cancer, Lula returned to politics this year and remains a friend and informal advisor to Rousseff, a former bureaucrat and minister whom he handpicked to succeed him as the party’s candidate.
+After a bout with throat cancer, Lula returned to politics this year and remains a friend and informal advisor to President Dilma Rousseff, a former bureaucrat and minister whom he hand picked to succeed him as the party’s candidate.
 Rousseff was unknown to most voters at the time, but Lula’s endorsement ensured her victory.

-Reporting by Paulo Prada in Rio, Ana Flor in Brasilia and Gerard Bon in Paris; Editing by Todd Benson and Cynthia Osterman
+Reporting by Pedro Fonseca, Ana Flor and Paulo Prada; Editing by Todd Benson and Philip Barbara